 United Kingdom Pavilion

 There are plenty of shops and places to eat in the UK pavilion, but no major attractions.
 One experience you can count on is interaction with some famous British characters.
-Even if you cannot get close right now, guests often find Mary Poppins or Alice enjoying the garden behind
+Even if you cannot get close right now, guests often find Mary Poppins or Alice enjoying the garden behind the tea shop.

 Mary Poppins is, as always, practically perfect in every way.
 Alice takes after her performance in the original, animated Alice in Wonderland.
 Both movies are classics, but are always worth a refresh!